-Gary Clough is the Senior Tutor for the Graduate Diploma in Art & Design, based at the White City Campus.
+Gary Clough is Head of Programme for the Graduate Diploma in Art & Design, based at the White City Campus.
 Gary has over 25 years’ experience in the higher education sector, with a specialist focus in international and transnational education.
 He has taught at art and design specialist universities nationally and internationally, developing a range of courses, progression routes and transnational education programmes in countries including China, Japan and Korea.
 He is responsible for the implementation, organisation, management, development and course delivery across the programme.

 Gary Clough is a practising fine artist whose work is rooted in the traditions and cross-disciplinary nature of sculpture and drawing.
 Having trained initially as a stone carver at Hereford Cathedral, Clough’s practice employs an interdisciplinary approach spanning drawing, print, sculpture, animation and site-specific installation.Show more